afrikaniz3d-za/Afrikaniz3D_Blog/content/portfolio/work10 - power bi dashboards.md

 ![initial report][4]

 As with the plots generated in Rstudio, my long-held assumptions that solar was "king" are squashed.
 Before continuing any further I had a look at the locations of [South Africa's wind farms](https://en.wikipedia.org/wiki/List_of_wind_farms_in_South_Africa) which are concentrated in the Northern, Western, and Eastern Capes.
-What makes this more interesting for me is the potential further maximize generation using recent technologies in wind energy harvesting such as [this](https://www.youtube.com/watch?v=VnSZ0MHIcvs) example.
+What makes this more interesting for me is the potential to further maximize generation using recent technologies in wind energy harvesting such as [this](https://www.youtube.com/watch?v=VnSZ0MHIcvs) example.